Book cover

 }

-If we use Extract Method to extract the commented code, we’ll get the following improved version:
+If we apply Extract Method to the commented code, we’ll obtain the following improved version:

 task1();